michaelu123/locationsFlutter/README.md

 # Servers
 The app loads and stores data and images from/to an external server.
 Currently two of these are supported:
 * One is a server running on a dedicated machine.
-This is typically a Linux Server running apache2, mysql, with a REST interface implemented by the Python modules Flask and SQLAlchemy, called "Locationsserver".
+This is a Linux Server running Apache2, Mysql, with a REST interface implemented by the Python modules Flask and SQLAlchemy, called "Locationsserver".
 Its sourcecode can be found at https://github.com/michaelu123/LocationsServer.
-Currently I use a Raspberry Pi 3B as server.
+Currently I use a Raspberry Pi 3B as server, with a 250GB SSD.
 It is attached to a FritzBox router.
-But as the router is connected to the internet only via DS-Lite, it has no IP V4 address.
+But as the router is connected to the internet only via DSL-Lite, it has no IP V4 address.
+With IPV6 it can be reached via http://raspberrylan.1qgrvqjevtodmryr.myfritz.net.
 The mobile phone net, however, is still IP V4 based, and therefore the app cannot reach the server via IP V6.
-A provider https://www.feste-ip.net/ provides an IP V4 address via a proxy, so ultimately the Locationsserver can be reached via http://locationsserver.feste-ip.net:39885.
+A provider https://www.feste-ip.net/ provides an IP V4 address via a proxy, so in the end the Locationsserver can be reached via http://locationsserver.feste-ip.net:39885.
 An example REST call on this server displays a list of database tables: http://locationsserver.feste-ip.net:39885/tables.
 The Raspberry may not be running all the time.
 It should be quite easy to setup another Locationsserver, though, and configure its name and port number in the settings.
 * The other server is based on Google Firebase.
 Images are stored on Firebase Storage.
 The database is a Firebase Cloud Firestore.
 The connection between the App and Firebase is currently not configurable.
 Using Firebase costs money, and if the costs get too high, I might stop the server.

 ## Primary Keys, Quality Assurance